Filtration Games and Potentially Projective Modules: Stationary sets and potentially filtered modules

 for any $\theta$ such that $(R,M) \in H_\theta$; here the interpretation of \emph{aa} and \emph{stat} depend on $\mu$, though the most interesting case for us is $\mu = \omega_1$.\footnote{Statements \eqref{eq_H_theta_aa_aa} and \eqref{eq_H_theta_aa_stat} involve some slight abbreviations; e.g. \eqref{eq_H_theta_aa_aa} should really say the following, where lowercase variables are first order:

-} The ability to replace the second \emph{aa} quantifier with a \emph{stat} quantifier is a key observation, since it allows us to prove Theorem \ref{thm_Cox_MM_Det} from a ``non-diagonal" version of stationary set reflection.
+} The ability to replace the second \emph{aa} quantifier with a \emph{stat} quantifier is a key observation, since it allows us to prove Theorem \ref{thm_Cox_MM_Det} from a ``non-diagonal" version of stationary set reflection that, unlike assumption \eqref{eq_LSTOmega_2Laa} of Theorem \ref{thm_MeklerEtAl}, follows from Martin's Maximum.

 Note that if $\mathcal{C}$ happens to be closed under transfinite extensions of length $<\mu$, then in the equivalences above, one can also require that $\langle Z \rangle \in \mathcal{C}$ for club-many $Z \in \wp_\mu(M)$.